 The size of the minimum budget necessary will vary depending on your specific agency, but it’s best to define what is the smallest budget you can allow.

 When times are tough, it can be tempting to take a low-ball offer because some money is better than none.
-The problem with that mindset is that you could get stuck in low-wage work.
+The problem with that mindset is, if you don’t have a proper business plan for your digital agency you could get stuck in low-wage work.

 Also take into consideration if their budget is enough to complete the work they desire.
 This comes back to keeping expectations realistic.